wyngjf/ik/doc/Constraint IK INSTRUCTIONS.md

 # What should my result look like?

-I built the project in advance and put the result in `~/.test/ik_results/exercise/` folder.
+I built the project in advance and put the result in `~/.gt` folder.
+Open a new terminal and

 ```
-cd ~/.test/ik_results/exercise/build
+cd ~/.gt/build
 ./ConstrainedIK
 ```
 and play around with it.